The UPSC exam is one of the most prestigious and tough exams to crack in our country.

 Investing in sustainable infrastructure and other productive sectors in Asia and beyond, AIIB aims to better connect people, services, and markets, affecting the lives of billions and laying the groundwork for a better future.

-- Promoting private investment in enterprises, activities, and projects that contribute to regional economic development where private capital is unavailable.
+- The AIIB will encourage private investment in projects that contribute to the economic development of the region, particularly where private capital is limited.

 Board of Governors: